Four systemic safety issues the East Palestine crash report may point to

-A new report on the catastrophic train derailment in East Palestine points to several possible systemic safety issues that advocates and safety experts say go well beyond this specific crash.
+A new report on the catastrophic train derailment in East Palestine, Ohio, points to several possible systemic safety issues that advocates and safety experts say go well beyond this specific crash.

 The preliminary report released on Thursday by the National Transportation Safety Board (NTSB) found that the runaway overheating of a ball bearing in one of the train’s wheels caused it to careen off the tracks.

-Rail bearings are small in comparison to the size of a freight train — they weigh about 80 pounds.
+Rail bearings are small in comparison to the size of a freight train, weighing about 80 pounds.

 But when they overheat, they can cause a great deal of damage.
 Historically, bearing failures have been a leading cause of train crashes, according to research from the University of Illinois, though last year they caused just 1 percent of derailments.